KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 24.md

 	- Boss fight on an island
 - After his defeat, demons will begin to flood the plane, party will have to run away and get out

-- Make it out, next steps
+- Make it out the Abyss, next steps